RAK4270 WisDuo Breakout Board Quick Start Guide

 The frequency band used in the test is EU868, use the high-frequency version of the RAK4270 Breakout Board.

-Before you start, you must choose which mode you are going to use, whether in OTAA or ABP mode, to register the device to the network server.
+Before starting, decide whether to use OTAA or ABP mode to register the device with the network server.

-Sign up and loginLogin to the ChirpStack server using your account and password.
+Sign up and loginLog in to the ChirpStack server using your username and password.

 Create a New Application